GLOBAL MARKETS-Brexit fear factor sends stocks spinning

 By Patrick Graham

-The world economy is looking shaky and weak jobs data suggest even the United States is not ready for the higher interest rates that banks say they need to shore up profitability, while concerns that a vote for Brexit could tip Europe back into recession have lurked in the background for weeks.
+With the world economy looking shaky, and surprisingly weak jobs figures last month suggesting even the United States is not ready for higher interest rates, concerns over the economic fallout of a Brexit have lurked in the background for weeks.

-Those concerns came to the fore on Monday, however, as European shares fell 1.5 percent drop and Asian stock markets logged their biggest falls in four months after a poll late on Friday gave Britain's "Leave" camp a 10-point lead.
+They were at the heart on Monday of the biggest falls for Asian stock markets in four months, and a 1 percent drop in European share prices, after a new poll late on Friday gave the "Leave" camp a 10 point lead.

-Other polls are tighter, but money markets have now abandoned expectations, high just weeks ago, that the U.S. Federal Reserve could raise official borrowing costs on Wednesday, just 8 days before the UK vote.
-Instead, the worry is that the Fed could use language that quells expectations of a move this year at all.
+Money markets have now abandoned expectations, high just weeks ago, that the U.S. Federal Reserve could raise official borrowing costs on Wednesday.
+Instead, the worry is that it could use language that quells expectations of a move this year at all.

-More broadly, after eight years of ultra-low rates and outright money-printing, investors wonder if central banks have much ammunition left should the uncertainty that a Brexit would bring for thousands of businesses weaken demand and investment further.

 "We're in uncharted territory in front of the Brexit vote, and then there's also the Fed this week.
 So the wall of worry is quite high at the moment," said Zeg Choudhry, managing director at LONTRAD.